Skip Ribbon Commands

 Returning to complete Unit 4 studies

-A student is not automatically flagged as a returning interrupted studies student when they resume their studies the following academic year.
-The VCAA requires notification in writing that the student has returned and has been enrolled in the relevant studies.
+A student is not automatically flagged as a returning Interrupted Studies student when they resume their studies the following academic year.
+The VCAA requires written notification that the student has returned and has been enrolled in the relevant studies.

 Arrangements for a student’s return to school with interrupted studies